muratk5n/thirdwave/en/README.md

 means the $P=0$, marketing half the budget as before, $ 0 = G - (B +
 \frac{B}{2} + 0.4 G)$ rearrange $0.4 G = B$, G=1400, then budget could
 be ~560 million.
 A *lot* of money.. the GDP of a small island nation.

 Hey people love the movie and it is making money.
-Gr8.
+Great.

 ---